troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-Try this out by compiling the templ files and running your app.
-You should now see the text "Hello Universe" printed to the server's console output when you click the button.
+After compiling and running your app, clicking the button will print "Hello Universe" to the server's console.

-But how does this work?
+### How Actions Work

-When a user clicks the button, the `Form` will send a special AJAX request to the server and Gong will route the request to our SimpleComponent's `Action` method.
-A request issued by a component's `Form` will always be received by that same components `Action`.
+When a user clicks the button, the `Form` sends an AJAX request to the server, and Gong routes this request to the SimpleComponent's `Action` method.
+A request issued by a component's `Form` is always received by that same component's `Action`.

-## Swapping Content
+## Dynamic Content Swapping

-It's time to spice things up.
-Lets have the text "Hello World" change to "Hello Universe" when the user clicks on the button.
+Now, let's make the text change from "Hello World" to "Hello Universe" when the user clicks the button.

-To get this behavior, we can wrap our text with a `Target`.
-Lets use the `NewTarget` function to achieve this.
-We will also need to add the `WithSwap(gong.SwapInnerHTML)` configuration to our `Form` so that HTMX knows how to handle the servers response.
+Wrap your text with a `Target` and configure the `Form` with a swap behavior:

 ```go
 templ (component SimpleComponent) View() {